BradH-Dev/secureprogrammingproject/README.md

 # FOR ALL TEAM MEMBERS:

-**Remember we are developing from the main branch.
-If YOUR branch is behind main:**

 ***The purpose of `main` is that our best WORKING code is stored here.
 It is ground zero for new development.***

+**Thus, remember we are developing from the main branch.
+If YOUR branch is behind main:**

 `git checkout main` - This moves you to the main branch